 With Thanksgiving behind us, it’s all but impossible to prolong the reality of winter any longer.
 Snow is falling around the country already and temperatures are dropping right and left.
 But, with the holiday season upon us, there’s no better time to spend a long afternoon inside enjoying the whole family’s company!
-If you need some ideas for Saturdays spent indoors or for the upcoming holiday vacation days, here are some of my favorite winter (especially December) inspired activities!
+If you need some ideas for Saturdays spent indoors or for the upcoming holiday vacation days, here are some of my favorite fun winter activities for the whole family!

 Craft Door Draft Stoppers